 In the winter of 1958 a number of Greek Orthodox Christians met to discuss their common need for a parish in Chicago’s northern suburbs.
-Within the first year worship services had begun at the Crow Island School in Winnetka.
+The state of Illinois recognized the community of Saints Peter and Paul Greek Orthodox Church in 1959.
+Around the same time, Sunday school classes began at the Crow Island School in Winnetka.

-On the 25th of March 1960, the new community was granted an ecclesiastical charter from the Greek Orthodox Archdiocese of North and South America.
+On March 25, 1960, the new community was granted an ecclesiastical charter from the Greek Orthodox Archdiocese of North and South America and worship services began.
 In 1963, groundbreaking ceremonies and blessing of the site took place with Bishop Meletios officiating.
-On November 15, 1964, the first Divine Liturgy was celebrated in the new church in Glenview.
+On November 15, 1964, the first Divine Liturgy was celebrated in the new sanctuary in Glenview.

 Since its founding, Saints Peter and Paul has been a parish of growth and inclusion.
 We believe in creating an environment and a community that welcomes not only those of Greek descent, but also Orthodox Christians from other diverse ethnic backgrounds, couples in interfaith marriages, and seekers hoping to learn more about Orthodoxy.